shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 ## Cloud Native Hybrid reference architecture with Helm Charts (alternative)

-An alternative approach is to run specific GitLab components in Kubernetes.
-The following services are supported:

-- GitLab Rails
-- Sidekiq
-- NGINX
-- Toolbox
-- Migrations
-- Prometheus
+Run select components of cloud-native GitLab in Kubernetes with the [GitLab Helm chart](https://docs.gitlab.com/charts/).
+In this setup, you can run the equivalent of GitLab Rails in the Kubernetes cluster called Webservice.
+You also can run the equivalent of Sidekiq nodes in the Kubernetes cluster called Sidekiq.
+In addition, the following other supporting services are supported: NGINX, Toolbox, Migrations, Prometheus.

 Hybrid installations leverage the benefits of both cloud native and traditional compute deployments.
 With this, _stateless_ components can benefit from cloud native